Download processes

 Item, alias and supplier downloads deliver basic data from M3 to the warehouse system.
 This only needs to be performed if that basic data has been changed.
 All basic data must be changed in M3 and downloaded to the external system.
 No basic data changes from the external system can be processed by the interface.
 Basic data should only be maintained by one system.

-• MHS630 is the M3 function that generates the data in the MHITMA (Item master download data) file.
-MHS630MI is used to retrieve the data.
+• MHS630 generates the data in the MHITMA (Item master download data) file, and MHS630MI is used to retrieve the data.

-• MHS635 is the M3 function that generates the data in the MHIPOP (Alias number download data) file.
-MHS635MI is used to retrieve the data.
+• MHS635 generates the data in the MHIPOP (Alias number download data) file, and MHS635MI is used to retrieve the data.

-• MHS640 is the M3 function that generates the data in the MHDMAS, MHDVEN and MHDADR (Supplier download data) files.
-MHS640MI is used to retrieve the data.
+• MHS640 generates the data in the MHDMAS, MHDVEN, and MHDADR (Supplier download data) files, and MHS640MI is used to retrieve the data.

-These functions can be executed manually using selection criteria or they can be scheduled.
-When performing the download manually using the selection programs mentioned above, M3 basic data records that might have been deleted will not be captured, only new and changed records.
-The manual routine gives a refresh or a snapshot view according to the selections.
+You can run these functions manually by using selection criteria, or you can schedule them.
+When you run the download manually by using the selection programs, the M3 basic data records that have been deleted are not captured; only new and changed records are included.
+The manual routine provides a refresh or a snapshot view based on the selections.

-Note: A new record will appear with the command (CMND) *UPD or *CHG depending on how the record is created.
+Note: A new record is created with the command (CMND) *UPD or *CHG, which depends on how the record is created.

-An MBM initiator can be created if there are records that have been changed in M3 and should be retrieved by the external system.
-The initiator for alias and supplier download is only available in Java.
+An MBM initiator is created when records in M3 have been changed and must be retrieved by the external system.
+The initiator for alias and supplier downloads is available only in Java.

 Expected receipts download - MHS800MI

-Expected Receipts is composed of Purchase Order Receipts, Distribution/Requisition Order Receipts, Customer Order Returns and Manufacturing Order Receipts.
-The aim of the transaction is both to give the external system visibility of inbound transactions and enable the receipt to be performed by the external system, using this information.
+Expected receipts include Purchase Order Receipts, Distribution or Requisition Order Receipts, Customer Order Returns, and Manufacturing Order Receipts.
+The purpose of downloading receipts is to provide the external system visibility of inbound transactions and to enable the external system to use the information from the issued receipts.

-MHS800/801/803 is the M3 functions where the expected receipts download files MHEXRH, MHEXRD and MHFRNS can be monitored in MHS800/801 and MHS803.
-The data is written to these files by the MMS910 and OIS390 functions if the warehouse parameter 'Planned receipts' in MMS005/H is set to 1.
+MHS800, MHS801, and MHS803 are M3 functions where the expected receipts retrieve and download files from MHEXRH, MHEXRD, and MHFRNS.
+The data added to these files are created by the function programs, MMS910 (Planning overview) and OIS390 (Customer return) if the warehouse parameter 'Planned receipts' on (MMS005/H) is set to 1.
 MHS800MI is used to list the expected receipts.

-A good rule is that any change that would affect the material plan in M3 will also update the expected receipts files.
-One result is that only changes on the line level are captured.
+The rule of thumb is that any change that affects the material plan in M3 also updates the expected receipts files.
+As a result, only changes at the line level are captured.

-However, some changes are filtered so M3 only downloads relevant data.
-The command field (CMND) follows the update of the material plan (MITPLO) and can be used when building logic into the external system.
-Please see the table below for how the command field reacts for different events.
-(Please note the table describes the normal events and there could be exceptions depending on how M3 is configured.)
-The download flag (DOWN) is always set to zero (0) after M3 has written or updated a record.
+However, some changes are filtered so that only the relevant data is downloaded.
+The command field (CMND) follows the updates in the material plan (MITPLO) and is used when the external system builds logic.
+The Purchase order (PO) transaction event table shows how the command field reacts to different events.
+The table describes normal events, and exceptions can occur depending on the M3 configuration.
+The download flag (DOWN) is always set to zero (0) after M3 writes or updates a record.
+The external system can set the flag to one (1) to indicate that it has read the record.

 Purchase order (PO) Transaction event: